 Medium x WordPress Dispute: What Is The Best For You?

-Trying to choose what is the best between Medium or WordPress dispute for your blog posting or website?
-In this article, we’ll share the differences and the benefits of each one.
-This is a bit of a flawed argument because the two are fairly fundamentally different tools.
+Are you trying to choose the best between Medium or WordPress dispute for your blog posting or website?
+In this article, we’ll share the differences and benefits.
+This is a bit of a flawed argument because the two are pretty fundamentally different tools.
 One is not inherently better than the other.
 They’re just different.
-And you can even successfully use both at the exact same time!
+And you can even successfully use both at the same time!
+Check this WordPress vs. Medium comparison & dispute, pros and cons, main differences, and learn how to choose the best blogging platform.

 Medium vs WordPress Dispute